-Tom Short is a solicitor in the human rights department.
+Tom Short is an associate solicitor in the human rights department.
 Tom specialises in cases relating to environmental damage and human rights abuses involving UK-based multinational corporations.

 Tom Short is bright, efficient and hardworking, and is building a really interesting practice in public and environmental law.